ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 The Ethereum upgrades are all somewhat interrelated.
 So let’s recap how The Merge relates to the other upgrades.

-### The Merge and the Beacon Chain {#docking-and-beacon-chain}
+### The Merge and the Beacon Chain {#merge-and-beacon-chain}

-Once The Merge happens, stakers will be assigned to validate the Ethereum Mainnet.
-[Mining](/developers/docs/consensus-mechanisms/pow/mining/) will no longer be required so miners will likely invest their earnings into staking in the new proof-of-stake system.
+The Merge represents the formal adoption of the Beacon Chain as the new consensus layer to the current Mainnet execution layer.
+Once The Merge happens, validators will be assigned to secure Ethereum Mainnet and mining [proof-of-work](/developers/docs/consensus-mechanisms/pow/) will no longer be a valid means of block production.

+Blocks will instead be proposed by validating nodes that have ether staked for the right to participate in consensus.
+These upgrades set the stage for future scalability upgrades including data sharding.

 <ButtonLink to="/upgrades/beacon-chain/">
   The Beacon Chain
 </ButtonLink>

-### The Merge and the post-merge cleanup {#merge-and-post-merge-cleanup}
+### The Merge and the Shanghai upgrade {#merge-and-post-merge-cleanup}

-Immediately after The Merge, some features such as withdrawing staked ETH, will not yet be supported.
-These are planned for a separate upgrade to follow shortly after The Merge.
+In order to simplify and maximize focus on a successful transition to proof-of-stake, The Merge upgrade will not include certain anticipated features such as the ability to withdraw staked ETH.
+The Shanghai upgrade is planned to follow The Merge, in which the ability to withdraw is slotted as a top priority.

-Stay up-to-date with the [EF Research and Development Blog](https://blog.ethereum.org/category/research-and-development/).
+Stay up-to-date with the [Shanghai Planning issue on GitHub](https://github.com/ethereum/pm/issues/450), or the [EF Research and Development Blog](https://blog.ethereum.org/category/research-and-development/).
 For those curious, learn more about [What Happens After The Merge](https://youtu.be/7ggwLccuN5s?t=101), presented by Vitalik at the April 2021 ETHGlobal event.

-### The Merge and shard chains {#docking-and-shard-chains}
+### The Merge and data sharding {#merge-and-data-sharding}

-Originally, the plan was to work on shard chains before The Merge – to address scalability.
-However, with the boom of [layer 2 scaling solutions](/developers/docs/scaling/#layer-2-scaling), the priority has shifted to swapping proof-of-work to proof-of-stake via The Merge.
+Originally, the plan was to work on shard chains before The Merge—to address scalability.
+However, with the boom of [layer 2 scaling solutions](/layer-2/), the priority has shifted to swapping proof-of-work to proof-of-stake via The Merge.

-This will be an ongoing assessment from the community as to the need for potentially multiple rounds of shard chains to allow for endless scalability.
+Plans for sharding are rapidly evolving, but given the rise and success of layer 2 technologies to scale transaction execution, sharding plans have shifted to finding the most optimal way to distribute the burden of storing compressed calldata from rollup contracts, allowing for exponential growth in network capacity.
+This would not be possible without first transitioning to proof-of-stake.

 <ButtonLink to="/upgrades/shard-chains/">
-  Shard chains
+  Data sharding
 </ButtonLink>

 ## Read more {#read-more}